autodistill/autodistill-yolov5/README.md

 ## License

-The code in this repository is licensed under an
+The code in this repository is licensed under an [AGPL 3.0 license](LICENSE).

 ## 🏆 Contributing